Jo Walton

-Jo Walton (born 1964) is a Welsh and Canadian fantasy and science fiction writer and poet.
-She is best known for the fantasy novel Among Others, which won the Hugo and Nebula Awards in 2012, and Tooth and Claw, a Victorian era novel with dragons which won the World Fantasy Award in 2004.
+Jo Walton (born 1964) is a Welsh-Canadian fantasy and science fiction writer and poet.
+She is best known for the fantasy novel Among Others, which won the Hugo and Nebula Awards in 2012, and Tooth and Claw, a Victorian-era novel with dragons which won the World Fantasy Award in 2004.
 Other works by Walton include the Small Change series, in which she blends alternate history with the cozy mystery genre, comprising Farthing, Ha'penny and Half a Crown.
 Her fantasy novel Lifelode won the 2010 Mythopoeic Award, and her alternate history My Real Children received the 2015 Tiptree Award.

 Walton is also known for her non-fiction, including book reviews and SF commentary in the magazine Tor.com.
 A collection of her articles were published in What Makes This Book So Great (2014), which won the Locus Award for Best Non-Fiction.

 Background

 Walton was born in 1964 in Aberdare, a town in the Cynon Valley of Wales.
 She went to Park School in Aberdare, then Aberdare Girls' Grammar School.
-She lived for a year in Cardiff, went to Howell's School Llandaff and finished her education at Oswestry School in Shropshire and at the University of Lancaster.
+She lived for a year in Cardiff, went to Howell's School, Llandaff and finished her education at Oswestry School in Shropshire and at the Lancaster University.
 She lived in London for two years and lived in Lancaster until 1997.
 She then moved to Swansea, where she lived until she moved to Canada in 2002.
-Walton is Welsh-Canadian.

-Walton speaks Welsh: "It's the second language of my family of origin, my grandmother was a well known Welsh scholar and translator, I studied it in school from five to sixteen, I have a ten year old's fluency on grammar and vocab but no problem whatsoever with pronunciation."
+Walton speaks Welsh: "It's the second language of my family of origin, my grandmother was a well known Welsh scholar and translator, I studied it in school from five to sixteen, I have a ten-year-old's fluency on grammar and vocab but no problem whatsoever with pronunciation."